-After too long a break we will once again take up the concept of an APEX-day in DOUG.
-We are very happy to be able to welcome the Nordic Oracle APEX tour when they visit us on Wednesday August 30th at Oracle Denmark’s office location (see further down this page for details).
+It is time to get ready for this years APEX-day in DOUG.
+We are very happy to be able to welcome the Nordic Oracle APEX tour when they visit us on Tuesday August 27th at Oracle Denmark’s office location (see further down this page for details).

-This is a unique opportunity to come and spend time with and learn from some of the most talented in the APEX community:
+This is a unique opportunity to come and spend a whole day with and learn from Marc Sewtz, Monica Godoy Millan, Ashish Mohindroo and Richard Martens.

-On top of that, there will be no fee for attending.
+Oracle Denmark has kindly agreed to sponsor the day, so on top of everything, there will be no fee for attending.

 Sign-up